 A general survey of physical and cultural geography, the objectives, basic skills and study methods of the geographer as applied to the teaching of geography.
 Required for licensure in 6-9 and 9-12 Social Studies.
 Others admitted by permission of instructor.
+Field experience is required.
 Spring.